FLATLAY/flatlayWiki/creator-user-story.md

 **Open campaigns**:
 *Creator applys for an open campaign*
 A *Merchant* can create a public campaign called "**Open campaign**"  and every *Creator* user can see those campaigns.
-Merchant sees users who have applied for its campaign (the creator that has applied to the campaign, have a property with "**pending**" value on the *relation* entity)
+Merchant sees users who have applied for its campaign (the creator who has applied to the campaign, have a property with "**pending**" value on the *relation* entity)
 Merchant can approve or reject an application which turns the properties to: campaign *[approval:approve]* or campaign *[approval:reject]*